remil555/AI-Enhanced-Video-Summarizer/README.md

 3. **Text Generation**: GPT generates coherent text summaries based on the detected objects and context of the video.
 4. **View Summary**: Users can view the generated summary, providing them with informative insights into the video's content without watching the entire video.

+## Download Pretrained Weights and Scripts

+The pretrained weights and scripts for the project are available in this [Google Drive folder](https://drive.google.com/drive/folders/1Yz81Wwl5aY8y6fZiqwzlbOHgKXFrrYJ7?usp=drive_link).